theupdateframework/taps/candidate-snapshot-merkle-tap.md

 By replacing a single snapshot metadata file with individual snapshot Merkle metadata files, this TAP reduces the metadata overhead for repositories with large numbers of targets metadata files.
+It maintains the security protections of the single snapshot metadata file in part through the use of third party auditors that check for rollback attacks anywhere in the Merkle tree.

 The feature described in this TAP does not need to be implemented by all TUF implementations.
 It is an option for any adopter who is interested in the